Registrations frequently asked questions

 There are fees for different elements of your ceremony.
 All ceremonies must be booked by payment of the current booking fee which is non-refundable, and will also be subject to the appropriate ceremony fee, depending on which type of ceremony you are having and where and when it is taking place.
 Our fees are reviewed as part of the Council's annual budget and may be subject to an increase on the 1st April each year.
 The ceremony fee payable will be that which is in place on the day of your ceremony.

-The fee you paid to the registrar is the statutory legal fee for giving notice of intent to marry or form a civil partnership.
+The fee you paid is the statutory legal fee for giving notice of intent to marry or form a civil partnership.
 This is not deductible from the final ceremony fee.

-Your final ceremony fee and fees for any marriage or civil partnership certificates must be paid no later than six weeks before the date of your ceremony.
+Your final ceremony fee and fees for any marriage or civil partnership certificates must be paid no later than 3 months before the date of your ceremony.

 We do send reminders as your ceremony date draws closer.

-Payment can be made by debit or credit card over the telephone.
+Payment can be made by debit or credit card over the telephone which is the preferred option.

 Alternatively you can pay in person at one of our main offices in Trowbridge, Chippenham or Salisbury where we will also accept cash payments.

-We will accept a cheque no later than six weeks before the date of the ceremony, these can be posted to us at Wiltshire Register Office, County Hall, Trowbridge, BA14 8JN and should be made payable to 'Wiltshire Council'.
+We will accept a cheque only if you have no alternative means of paying, these can be posted to us at Wiltshire Register Office, County Hall, Trowbridge, BA14 8JN and should be made payable to 'Wiltshire Council'.

-We prefer payment by card, however if you need to send us a cheque please make cheques payable to 'Wiltshire Council' and send them to Wiltshire Register Office, County Hall, Bythesea Road,Trowbridge, BA14 8JN.
+We prefer payment by card, however if you have no alternative method of payment and need to send us a cheque please make cheques payable to 'Wiltshire Council' and send them to Wiltshire Register Office, County Hall, Bythesea Road,Trowbridge, BA14 8JN.

 What happens next